-On January 30, 2020, the World Health Organization announced a global health emergency because of a new strain of coronavirus originating in Wuhan, China, and in March 2020, classified the outbreak as a pandemic, based on the rapid increase in exposure globally.
-The full impact of the outbreak continues to evolve as of the date of these financial statements.
-Management continues to actively monitor the impact from this health crisis on its financial condition, liquidity, operations, workforce and citizens.
+On January 30, 2020, the World Health Organization ("WHO") announced a global health emergency because of a new strain of coronavirus originating in Wuhan, China (the "COVID-19 outbreak") and the risks to the international community as the virus spreads globally beyond its point of origin.
+In March 2020, the WHO classified the COVID-19 outbreak as a pandemic, based on the rapid increase in exposure globally.
+Management continues to actively monitor the impact from the COVID-19 outbreak on its financial condition, liquidity, operations, workforce and citizens.
+If the COVID-19 outbreak continues or strengthens due to new variants resulting in state, local, and federal governments recommending or mandating restrictions on business and travel in an effort to curb the COVID-19 outbreak (by changing consumer behavior), the City expects such restrictions may negatively impact the City's operations.